The cards will provide passengers with access to rooms and will improve security on routes between London and Scotland.

 Ali added: ‘RFID solutions can provide real benefits in efficiency, costs and in this case significantly cutting down on waste.’

-CoreRFID’s clients include ICL, London Underground and Thomas Cook.
+CoreRFID’s clients include ICL and London Underground.